sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

 .. note:: It is recommended to regularly rotate your access and secret keys.
 For more details refer the `AWS documentation. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#rotating_access_keys_console>`_

-AWS S3 Integration via IAM role
+Amazon S3 Integration via IAM role
 ++++++++++++++

 Fire Insights enables you to configure with S3 running on EC2 instance using IAM role.